muhdyasin/MASDAC/src/CSS/README.md

 A modern, responsive website built using **Tailwind CSS** to represent **MAS Design and Code (OPC) Pvt.
 Ltd** — a remote-first, human-tech ecosystem delivering digital products, services, and real-world execution.

-This project focuses on **clarity, performance, and scalability**, avoiding unnecessary frameworks while maintaining a strong visual identity.
+This project focuses on **clarity, performance, and scalability**, avoiding unnecessary frameworks while prioritizing performance and maintainability.

 ## 🚀 Tech Stack